tangowhisky37/CoderDojo/README.md

 As you progress through the program your child will be asssed and assigned to other Scratch, Python, Web Programming courses including electronics and robotics.

 Please note that you will not be able to access all the tutorials for each of the classes unless you've signed up to the Learning Management System.

+If you have any questions please drop us an email at altona-north-dojo at practical performance analyst dot com.

 ## Can I Volunteer & Inspire